Scottish Borders Region

 From the south there are two options depending on your starting point:

 • Take the A697 north off the A1 just north of Morpeth, passing through the Northumberland village of Longhorsley.
 About 2½ miles north of Longhorsley after quite a long downhill run, in the dip before a long steady rise toward the village of Longframlington, take the B6344 left for Rothbury.
 Continue on the B6344 to the village of Rothbury where just as you come into Rothbury the road number changes to the B6341.
 Pass straight through Rothbury and the next village of Thropton and about 1.8 miles after Thropton where the B6341 turns left, a minor road, which you take, signposted for Alwinton, Harbottle, and Sharperton continues almost straight ahead.
 Continue on this road through Sharperton, Thropton, and into the village of Alwinton ignoring all other side roads.
 Arriving in Alwinton the road turns left, passes the Rose and Thistle on the left, and the National Park Car Park on the right, a convenient place for a toilet stop.
-From Alwinton onward this road is for most of the time a dead end at Chew Green after another 12 miles.
-However for Shillhope Law there are two suggested starting points, the first you will come to at Shillmoor, just over 3 miles from Alwinton and the second just before Barrowburn from a car park on the left about 5.6 miles beyond Alwinton.
+From Alwinton onward this road is for some of the time a dead end at Chew Green after another 12 miles.
+However in recent years, provided the red flag at Chew Green is not flying (regardless of other red flags) the road up to middle golden pot and then down to the A68 via Cottonshope is open to traffic .
+Long before Chew Green, for Shillhope Law there are two suggested starting points, the first you will come to at Shillmoor, just over 3 miles from Alwinton and the second just before Barrowburn from a car park on the left about 5.6 miles beyond Alwinton.

 • From the A1 Newcastle Western Bypass take the slip road signposted for the A696 to Jedburgh and Ponteland, and proceed along this dual carriageway past Newcastle Airport, where the dual carriage way ends, through Ponteland and the village of Belsay, past Kirkwhelpington and the Knowesgate Motel, till at the hamlet of Raylees 14 miles beyond Belsay, you take a right turn off the A696 into a minor road signposted for Elsdon.
 If you wish to avoid this minor road which is quite narrow, you can continue on the A696 for a further 1.9 miles, where you make a very sharp right turn into the B6341 signposted for Elsdon and Rothbury.
 From Elsdon follow the directions from the north west immediately below.